prabhuignoto/react-chrono/README.md

 ## Using custom class names

-If you want to use your own class names, you can do so with the `classNames` prop.

-The following example shows how to use custom class names on different elements.
+You can use the classNames prop to employ your own class names.
+The subsequent example illustrates how you can use custom class names on different elements.

 ```jsx
 <Chrono